Gordon Highlanders Museum

 The Gordon Highlanders Museum is based in Aberdeen, Scotland and celebrates the story of the Gordon Highlanders regiment, which originated as the 92nd (Gordon Highlanders) Regiment of Foot in 1794, merged with the 75th (Stirlingshire) Regiment of Foot to form the Gordon Highlanders in 1881 and was then amalgamated into a new larger unit of the British Army in 1994.
-It is a 5-star Scottish Tourist Board attraction.
+It is a five-star VisitScotland attraction and the only one of its kind in Aberdeen.

 History

 The museum is located in a 19th-century house which was purchased by the Scottish artist, Sir George Reid in 1867, and in which he lived and worked.
 It was acquired by the War Office in 1960 to be the regimental headquarters and then, after being transferred to the ownership of the trustees of the regiment in 1994, it was extended and re-opened as a museum in 1997.

 Location and facilities

 The museum is located in an angle of Viewfield Road, near a stream.
 It has a tea room facility, a volunteer-maintained garden, and both the museum and the garden can be rented as event venues.